 Your bubble tea is ready to drink!!
 You can add milk and syrup as per your taste!

-Best 5 bubble tea kits reviewed
+Best 5 bubble tea kits list

 Here is the list of the 5 best Bubble tea kits that we will evaluate today: